What was HyperCard?

 - AddColor Resource Format - A description of the general structure of the resources used by HyperCard 2.3 and later to store color information.

 - ColdCoffee HyperTalk to Java converter - A bunch of Java source code files that read a subset of HyperTalk and create Java source code from that.

 - XFromApp XCMD engine - Old C/C++ source code for running HyperCard plugins (XCMDs and XFCNs).
 Mostly of historical interest.

 - HyperTalk 1.x BNF grammar - A grammar for the HyperTalk programming langiage.

 - LiveCode - Originally known as MetaCard, this cross-platform IDE runs on Windows, Mac OS X, Linux, Android, iOS and as a browser plugin.

-- BayCard - A modern HyperCard-like system for the Mac with Button Tasks/ClickScript-style programming.
+- DataOrganizer - A database that succeeds a modern HyperCard-like system for the Mac with Button Tasks/ClickScript-style programming named BayCard.